landlab/landlab/docs/install.rst

   If you are developing landlab you will probably not want to do this!
   If you do, you would have to run this command everytime you make a change to the code.
-Instead, you want to install the package in "development mode".
+Instead, you want to install landlab in "development mode".
 See the :ref:`Install as a Developer <developer-install>` section for details on how to do this.